 Get ready for some great content coming to your inbox from the team at UserTesting!

 If you’re like most people, you probably see a triangle.
-But in reality, what’s really there are three white “pac men.”
-We see the triangle because our brains take the ambiguous visual information and organize it into something that makes sense to us—something familiar, orderly, symmetrical, and that we understand.
+But in reality, all that’s there are three white “pac men.”
+We see the triangle because our brains take the ambiguous visual information and organize it into something that makes sense to us—something familiar, orderly, symmetrical and that we understand.

-When this cognitive process kicks in, our minds make a leap from comprehending all of the elements as individual and unrelated components, to seeing the entire shape as a whole.
-And as a result, we perceive forms and objects where none were actually created.
+When this cognitive process kicks in, our minds leap from comprehending all of the elements as individual and unrelated components to seeing the entire shape as a whole.
+And as a result, we perceive forms and objects where none were created.